CopernicaMarketingSoftware/Documentation/MarketingSuite/magento-integration/targets/subscribers.md

 # Magento subscribers list

 Subscribers list provides targets that are subscribers.
 Magento has an internal list of subscribers that is also synchronized with Copernica.
-That has two benefits.
+It has two benefits.
 Any way that Magento provides for subscribing for newsletter will be honored by Copernica also.
-Also changes made by any extension using core Magento newsletter module will be honored.
+And, changes made by any extension using core Magento newsletter module will be honored.

 ## Personalization variables